kyarmakov/reactive-forms/README.md

 ## JSON-SERVER

-Run `npm run db` to start fake database server.
+Run `npm run db` in another CLI to start fake database server.
 Navigate to `http://localhost:3000/`.
 Any changes will be reflected in db.json file in the root directory.

 ## Code scaffolding